Acceptance of Japan's Stewardship Code

 Principle 6: Policy on reporting the status of initiatives regarding stewardship activities

-will create a database of the necessary records on the details and status of its stewardship activities, including its dialogue with investee companies, etc. and the exercise of its voting rights, which will be made available to customers and final beneficiaries in the form of reports and similar.
-In principle, once a year SMDAM
+SMDAM will amass a database of the necessary records on the details and status of its stewardship activities, including its dialogue with investee companies, etc. and the exercise of its voting rights, which will be made available to customers and final beneficiaries in the form of reports and similar in order to work towards more constructive and effective dialogue.

 In addition, SMDAM will report to bodies such as pension funds in an efficient and effective format.